evidentlyai/evidently/docs/book/get-started/tutorial.md

 To complete the tutorial, you need basic knowledge of Python and familiarity with notebook environments.
 You should be able to complete it in under 10 minutes.

-You can reproduce the steps in Jupyter notebooks or Colab or explore the sample notebooks.
+You can reproduce the steps in Jupyter notebooks or Colab, or run the sample notebooks.

 Colab:
 {% embed url="https://colab.research.google.com/drive/1Dd6ZzIgeBYkD_4bqWZ0RAdUpCU0b6Y6H" %}